Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 **Parameters**
 ~~~~~~~~~~~~~~

-num: the data to write to the descriptor buffer expressed as an unsigned
+num: the data to write to the descriptor buffer expressed as an unsigned 16-bit integer.
-16-bit integer.

 **Returns**
 ~~~~~~~~~~~

 This function returns TRUE if writing data to remote device descriptor is successful.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: "BLERemoteDescriptor.h" must be included to use the class function.

 **BLERemoteDescriptor::writeData32**
 ------------------------------------